 Copper deficiency and interactions with other minerals

-An extended period of zinc consumption can disrupt copper absorption, leading to weakness, paleness, or neurological disorders.
-It also comes with the risk of Zinc interfering with the absorption of iron and magnesium; thus, moderation is needed.
+Taking too much Zinc can disrupt copper absorption, leading to weakness, paleness, or neurological disorders.
+It also comes with the risk of Zinc interfering with the absorption of iron and magnesium; as a result we recommend speaking with a Dietician or Doctor to ensure you are taking a safe dose.

 Signs of zinc toxicity to watch for